HCDigitalScholarship/HaverTales/1-prologue.md

 She spends her nights dreaming of everything she could achieve, <br>
 At Harvard, or Hopkins, or NYU. <br>
 But then she realizes that she still has to get through the next week or two.<br>

+---

+## The Blue Bus Tales

+by Caroline Ford, Haverford ‘21

+When October came, a cascade of hues<br>
+Of beautiful leaves which the trees did lose<br>
+Carried and swirled by the blustery wind, <br>
+The foliage on campus greatly thinned.<br>
+In autumn’s crisp air, well set in their pace<br>
+The students rushed ‘round as if in a race.<br>
+While striding with brisk purpose and hustle,<br>
+A modest bus stop amidst the bustle<br>
+Awaited the monstrous, azure-tinged cube<br>
+That those in the Bi-Co know as the ‘Bloob.’<br>
+This majestic Blue Bus, honored and true,<br>
+Was loyal to its schedule through and through.<br>
+From Bryn Mawr to Haverford it would trek,<br>
+Whipping around turns; some feared it might wreck.<br>
+With its rumbling engine and hissing brakes<br>
+It cruised over potholes with mighty shakes<br>
+Like the Knight Bus, weaving its way through cars,<br>
+Speeding haphazardly across the tar.<br>
+When at four o’clock sharp this beast arrived,<br>
+The overflowing crowd clambered inside.<br>
+Students packed together, cramming the bus<br>
+And tried to find a seat without much fuss.<br>
+Once all were seated or standing in place<br>
+Positioned together with little space,<br>
+They held on tight as the bus surged forward<br>
+Into battle, prepared and well-armored.<br>
+But alas, as this machine proceeded,<br>
+Traffic ahead could not go unheeded.<br>
+Not one minute after reaching the road<br>
+Of Montgomery Ave, the Blue Bus slowed<br>
+Until its mighty wheels rolled to a stop.<br>
+Now stuck in a standstill on the blacktop,<br>
+Stranded, no WiFi or working AC,<br>
+The occupants all groaned in agony.<br>
+With the bus filled to max, no room to stand,<br>
+Five ‘Ford students formed an unlikely band<br>
+Of strangers, left to their own devices<br>
+In the midst of this congested crisis.<br>
+Stagnant, bored, with nothing better to do,<br>
+An idea formed from this motley crew<br>
+To share with each other several tales <br>
+(To pass time more quickly, if all else fails)<br>
+Originating from past reference,<br>
+Imagination, or experience.<br>
+An odd collection is our company:<br>
+Here I’ll begin to describe them to thee.<br>

+A HAVERBRO first, a lax bro, at that:<br>
+An esteemed social caste much like a frat.<br>
+He took up the entire Blue Bus seat<br>
+Focused on finding something sage to Tweet.<br>
+One who reveres social status and skill,<br>
+This athlete cares most for FIFA and chill.<br>
+A white boy, ™, with dirty blond hair,<br>
+Tall in his stature, and pale face shaved bare.<br>
+A GIAC regular to lift and run<br>
+When outside of practice to condition,<br>
+Always trying to remain hydrated<br>
+With a gallon water jug, quite weighted.<br>
+On the DC’s right, with his Gatorade,<br>
+He’d sit and embody the Nike trade<br>
+Surrounded by his many fellow bros<br>
+Discussing economics, I suppose.<br>
+Here, his Lacrosse stick looped through his backpack,<br>
+A ‘Ford sweatshirt he sports, bright red and black,<br>
+Preppy Lacoste shorts, Adidas to match-<br>
+So that any girl would think him a catch.<br>
+A white snapback worn low atop his head<br>
+While he sits, his legs generously spread;<br>
+His position conveying confidence<br>
+In both frank manner and ego immense.<br>
+And alas, when the weekend comes again, <br>
+As parties arrive, ev’ry now and then;<br>
+A pong champion, he’d play through the night,<br>
+And well can he consume much Natty Lite.<br>
+Always full ready to drink, juul, and dance,<br>
+And perhaps give his homework just one glance.<br>

+Next was a SINGER of A CAPPELLA<br>
+Sat by the window, an uptight fella<br>
+Whose judgmental eyes were sharp as a blade.<br>
+His posture was firm and always conveyed <br>
+Command of his peers, with a pointedly<br>
+Smug smile that purred, “everybody loves me.”<br>
+Brown hair slicked back smoothly by a thick gel, <br>
+Loud shirt screaming at a high decibel,<br>
+And moody blue jeans, purposefully ripped.<br>
+He crossed his legs while he tastefully sipped<br>
+From his pristine tumbler, of Starbucks brand:<br>
+A rare sight without his pitch pipe in hand.<br>
+This skilled performer, sure of his talent,<br>
+Whose musical passion was so ardent<br>
+Found singing of the utmost importance,<br>
+Accepting nothing short of excellence.<br>
+Quick to interject with notes about keys,<br>
+Comments on acoustics and harmonies.<br>
+An effortless tenor with heart and soul,<br>
+“So melodic and rich!” his fans extolled.<br>
+Of his musical gift, all were aware,<br>
+And if they weren’t, he was happy to share<br>
+The scope of his musical expertise,<br>
+And discussions of himself rarely ceased.<br>
+To remain the center of attention,<br>
+He’d break into song at any mention,<br>
+Of some musicals, soundtracks, and chorus.<br>
+Few could deny: his voice was sonorous.<br>

+On his left was a PROCRASTINATOR,<br>
+A real responsibility skater.<br>
+Out of breath from sprinting to make the bus,<br>
+For an on-time arrival was hopeless.<br>
+She, overwhelmed and overcommitted,<br>
+Was late to class, even later to bed.<br>
+Although already weeks behind on work,<br>
+This stressed-out sophomore tried not to shirk<br>
+Her projects and tests, but she fell behind<br>
+For she’s rarely able to plan her time.<br>
+Frequently asking profs for extensions<br>
+To quickly finish problem set questions.<br>
+Determined to live out the college life,<br>
+She neglects her studies to avoid strife;<br>
+Juggling a job, five credits, and hobbies,<br>
+She functions just on Monster and coffees.<br>
+She always runs on three hours of sleep<br>
+With permanent eye bags that run skin-deep,<br> Disheveled, tired; you’d not hear the end<br>
+Of how much time on assignments she’d spend<br>
+Putting them off, for as long as she could,<br>
+But unsure if she’d finish them for good.<br>
+She’s worn the same shirt from Sunday onwards<br>
+And all the while it has been on backwards;<br>
+Her nails are bitten right down to the quick<br>
+(An anxious habit she has yet to kick);<br>
+Her jet-black hair is in a makeshift bun:<br>
+Trying to look composed when still undone.<br>

+To the side stood the irksome FREETHINKER,<br>
+The most adversarial in nature.<br>
+A “nice guy,” angered that girls choose to date<br>
+Jerks over himself, the optimal mate.<br>
+A true patron of free speech and debate:<br>
+He favors playing devil’s advocate.<br>
+This worthy man’s an avid news reader<br>
+And the Haverford Freethinkers’ leader.<br>
+Who would scorn his display of bravery<br>
+As a conservative at Plenary?<br>
+When he took to the mic to speak his mind<br>
+And came out to his classmates all combined,<br>
+As a Republican, the most oppressed<br>
+In the whole college, unless unconfessed.<br>
+Dressed in a blue polo and pressed khakis, <br>
+Look complete with loafers; like his lackeys,<br>
+Occupied with discourse and politics,<br>
+He was adept at disputing nitpicks.<br>
+In class, he takes up a great deal of space<br>
+Stifling others’ voices with his deep bass<br>
+And monopolizing each discussion.<br>
+With his ethical views, quite outspoken<br>
+He’d serve as a major disruptive force;<br>
+Of arguments, he was a constant source.<br>
+Most deemed his opinions problematic<br>
+And found him far less than charismatic<br>
+Because of his sexist, racist beliefs,<br>
+And his controversial Facebook debriefs.<br>

+Last was a GEEK, a quirky introvert,<br>
+Vastly clever, and prepared to subvert<br>
+Any stereotypes that came to pass:<br>
+The only woman in her comp sci class.<br>
+Her backpack was covered in flashy pins<br>
+Of varied fandoms she was involved in<br>
+Like Harry Potter and SuperWhoLock;<br>
+Fan merch from head to toe, down to each sock.<br>
+Her graphic tee featured a bright design<br>
+Of an anime character’s outline<br>
+Which was her favorite to marathon <br>
+Between classes and the days’ goings-on.<br>
+She’d speak in movie quotes and allusions <br>
+From her treasured books, shows, and fanfictions:<br>
+Her knowledge of ev’ry adaptation<br>
+Knows no bounds, and could never be dampened.<br>
+A true Marvel comic book connoisseur<br>
+And certainly, no gaming amateur<br>
+With a PlayStation, Switch, and Xbox One:<br>
+Up to date with the latest edition.<br>
+An aficionado in board games<br>
+Like Catan and other tabletop names.<br>
+At Nerd House she prefers to spend her time,<br>
+A quiet space she considers sublime;<br>
+Compared to parties in 19 basement,<br>
+Curling up with a book is more prudent.<br>